 The Gran Chaco is a vast lowland area in the Río de la Plata basin in Argentina.
 Rich in biodiversity, it is home to 3,400 species of plants, 500 birds, 150 mammals, and 220 reptiles and amphibians.
 Approximately 80% of the Gran Chaco has been lost to natural resource exploitation.

 The creation of El Impenetrable National Park in 2014 protects 320,000 acres of the Gran Chaco.
-Still, the park’s northern boundary, the Bermejo River, leaves it vulnerable to logging, poaching, and other forms of unsustainable development.
-Adding the land across the Bermejo River acts as a shield for the park, making it harder to access except with permission.
+Still, the park’s northern boundary, the Bermejo River, leaves it vulnerable to logging, poaching, and other forms of destructive development.
+Adding the land across the Bermejo River acts as a shield for the park, making it harder to access except with permission while protecting forest that is extremely vulnerable to logging.

-The objectives of this project are (1) to purchase the 31,580 acres across the Bermejo River from El Impenetrable National Park and (2) to secure the protection of this land as part of the park.
+The objectives of this project are (1) to purchase the 31,580 acres across the Bermejo River from El Impenetrable National Park, (2) to restore the ecosystem and develop a local restorative economy together with local communities, and (3) to secure the protection of this land as part of the park.

 The land will be purchased and immediately protected by Fundación Rewilding Argentina.
 With funding secured, the organization will lead a range of management, as well as scientific, activities to promote conservation objectives, including rewilding locally extirpated species and communicating their benefits to the surrounding communities.
 Community outreach and engagement, along with coordination with the Argentina national and local governments, is fundamental to the success and long-term sustainability of the project.

-At heart, this project is meant to project the power of rewilding throughout Argentina and the world.
+At heart, this project is meant to protect the threatened Chaco Forest and to project the power of rewilding throughout Argentina and the world.
 Rewilding is the undoing of some of the damage we’ve caused by reestablishing species that have been driven out and then stepping back to let nature repair itself.
 It means recovering the lost interactions of nature and understanding that humans are one species among many, bound together in an intricate web that ties us to the natural environment and all living creatures on the planet.

 Wild habitats, with reestablished populations of keystone species, including apex predators, can support life's full variety and richness while also providing new opportunities to create economic vitality and generate livelihoods linked to nature's vitality.